-Berlin, Germany, 9 February 2017: StoryVault Films, Tempo Productions and Wasted Talent are on board to produce Teddy Pendergrass: If you don’t know me, a feature length documentary on legendary American R&B artist, Teddy Pendergrass, to be directed by award-winning Olivia Lichtenstein (The Silent Twin: Without My Shadow, Broadmoor and Who Killed Kirsty MacColl?), it was announced today.
+Teddy Pendergrass: If you don’t know me, a feature length documentary on legendary American R&B artist, Teddy Pendergrass, is directed by award-winning Olivia Lichtenstein (The Silent Twin: Without My Shadow, Broadmoor and Who Killed Kirsty MacColl?).

-BBC Films is co-financing Pendergrass with acting head of BBC Films, Joe Oppenheimer, serving as executive producer alongside Pendergrass’ former manager Shep Gordon, Daniel Markus and Allan Strahl.
+BBC Films co-financed Pendergrass with acting head of BBC Films, Joe Oppenheimer, serving as executive producer alongside Pendergrass’ former manager Shep Gordon, Daniel Markus and Allan Strahl.

 “Everyone knows his voice – Don’t Leave Me This Way, If You Don’t Know Me By Now, Love … and a score of other instantly recognisable and much-covered classics – but all too many have forgotten the extraordinary story of the man behind it – and his unique contribution to the history of popular music and his courageous triumph over adversity,” said Olivia Lichtenstein.